ricardoquesada/bluepad32/docs/plat_airlift.md

 AirLift modules come with the [official nina-fw firmware][nina-fw].

 Bluepad32 replaces the [official ESP32 firmware][nina-fw] that comes with AirLift modules.
-Bluepad32 is compatible-enough with Nina-fw.
+Bluepad32 is "compatible-enough" with Nina-fw:

 * Uses SPI, and the same GPIOs to talk to the main processor
-* Uses the some Nina-fw protocol that runs on top of SPI
+* Uses the same Nina-fw protocol that runs on top of SPI
 * But not all Nina-fw messages are implemented.
 Only the ones that are needed to have gamepad support working.